Workers Privacy Information Statement

-It may seem obvious, but in this Statement you will be referred to as ‘the Candidate’ or ‘You’.
+It may seem obvious, but in this Statement you will be referred to as ‘ You’ or ‘ the Candidate’.

-When we talk about ‘ us’ or the ‘ Company’ we mean Badenoch and Clark International Limited.
-The registered office for Badenoch and Clark International Limited is Millennium Bridge House, 2 Lambeth Hill, London EC4V 4BG.
-The Company is part of the Adecco Group, the largest HR services provider in the world.
+When we talk about ‘ us’ or the ‘ Company’ we mean Badenoch + Clark Limited.
+The registered office is at Millennium Bridge House, 2 Lambeth Hill, London, EC4V 4BG.
+Badenoch + Clark is part of the Adecco Group, the largest HR services provider in the world.
 Through its various companies and business lines the Adecco Group provides several HR (Human Resources) activities like staffing, secondment, payroll services, recruitment & selection, testing solutions, career transition, talent development, training & education, outplacement and international mobility (‘ our Activities’).

 To carry out our Activities the Company uses several IT systems.
 In some cases the Company provides a Self Service Portal (‘ Portal’ ) for its candidates/personnel.
-The Portal allows you to search and apply for jobs the Company and its sister companies advertise which match your interests, skills and/or experience, in the locations where you have expressed an interest in working.
+The Portal allows you to update your own records such as your contact details and bank details, and where you work for one of our clients, the hours that you have worked.

 Finally, this is a statement about information about people – like you and your family.
 It includes facts about you, but also opinions about you and that you hold (“I’m a football fan” for example).
 It’s not about information about the Company (although sometimes the two overlap).
 This type of information is sometimes called ‘Personal information’, ‘Personally Identifiable Information’ or ‘PII’.
-We use the term ‘ Personal Information’ in this Statement.
+We use the term ‘ Personal Information’ in this statement.